RxSwiftCommunity/RxSwiftExt/Readme.md

 #### pausableBuffered

 Pauses the elements of the source observable sequence unless the latest element from the second observable sequence is `true`.
 Elements emitted by the source observable are buffered (with a configurable limit) and "flushed" (re-emitted) when the observable resumes.

 Examples are available in the project's Playground.

+#### pausableAfterCount

+Pauses the elements of the source observable sequence unless the latest element from the second observable sequence is `true`.
+The pause is available only after a certain count of events.
+Before the number of emitted events reaches that count the Pauser will not be taken care of.

+Examples are available in the project's Playground.